-A wintry Dungeness crab chowder made with leeks, rutabagas, turnips, fresh herbs, and Imagine® Organic Free Range Chicken Broth, created in partnership with Imagine®.
+A wintry Dungeness crab chowder made with winter vegetables including leeks, rutabagas, turnips, fresh herbs, and rich chicken broth.

 I’ve long pined from afar as my friends on the West Coast made the most of Dungeness crab season, which opens in mid-November.
 While I like to stay connected to my local food network, I give myself a little leeway to experiment with and enjoy ingredients from a little farther afield, especially in winter.
 And Dungeness crabs are the perfect winter splurge.
 Happily, I was able to source cooked, frozen Dungeness from a local grocer, and though I’ll still hope for a fresh Dungeness feast in San Francisco someday, I was thrilled to cook up a little West Coast crab magic in my East Coast kitchen.